TobyRet/tobyret.github.io/_posts/2015-06-02-Extreme-Learning.md

 author: Toby Retallick
 ---

 Last weekend I was lucky enough to attend [Socrates UK 2015](http://socratesuk.org), an annual international software craftsmanship gathering set in the scenic surroundings of Farnham, Oxfordshire.
-If you have not done so, I definitely recommend checkout out this conference, either in England or the other Socrates events taking place across Europe (Germany, Belgium, France ...).
+If you have not done so, I recommend attending this conference, either in England or the other Socrates events taking place across Europe (Germany, Belgium, France ...).

 At the time of writing this post I am a software apprentice at [Codurance](http://www.codurance.com).
 My <strong>'things to learn'</strong> list grows every day.
 Java fundamentals, SOLID principles, TDD practices, oh wait … some of the new developers on the project are now using <em>Scala</em>...
 I want to at least be able to understand their code. <em>[Terraform](http://www.terraform.io)</em> has been coming up in a number of discussions...
 I want to get my head around that.
 You get the idea right?